fedbont94/slc_calibration_scripts/README.md

+# Write slc calibrations into the Calibration frame
 *The script for writing the slc calibrations into the Calibration frame of a GCD*

 __author__ = Federico Bontempo KIT PhD student <federico.bontempo@kit.edu>